 Balance as a model of an equation

-This article discusses how to use the balance as a model or illustration of simple equations for students who are just starting to study equations.
+This article discusses how to use a balance to model simple equations in beginning algebra.

-An equation is basically saying that two things are EQUAL.
+An equation is basically saying that two things (expressions, to be exact) are EQUAL.
 Since in a balanced situation the two sides of the balance hold equal weight, we can model simple equations with a balance.

-In the pictures balls represent ones, and the block represents the unknown x.
+In the pictures below, each circle represents one and the block represents the unknown x.
 To find out what the block weighs, you can

-That way you will maintain the balance (or the equality in the equation).
+That way both sides will maintain the balance or "the equality".

 In some situations you have to divide both sides of the equation by the same number.
 When is that?
-It's basically when you have the happy situation where there are ONLY x's (blocks) on one side but there's more than one.
+It's in the fortunate situation where there are ONLY x's (blocks) on one side but there are more than one.

 Combining the operations

-- divide both sides by the same number (but not by zero)
+- Multiply both sides by the same number (but not by zero)

-- multiply both sides by the same number (but not by zero)
+- Divide both sides by the same number (but not by zero)

-(There are others too but those are not needed in these simple equations.)
+(There are others, too, but they are not needed in simple equations.)